-Pulled Pork Mac and Cheese is my all time favourite comfort food.
+Homemade Pulled Pork Mac and Cheese is my all time favourite comfort food.

 Whenever my sister or I celebrated our birthday my mom would prepare her famous recipe for mac and cheese.
-I took an interest in learning the basics and soon found myself as the official mac and cheese chef of the family.
+I took an interest in learning the basics and soon found myself as the official mac & cheese chef of the family.

-Pulled Pork Mac and Cheese Ingredients
+My Homemade Pulled Pork Mac and Cheese Recipe

 Pulled Pork Mac and Cheese Tips

 If it’s your first time making pulled pork mac and cheese, here are a few tips to ensure your dish turns out perfectly!

 - Once the flour and butter has formed a roux, be sure to slowly add warm milk so the bechamel sauce is smooth.
 If you add cold milk all at once it will create flour-filled clumps and lumps.